 - Equine therapy (on an ancillary extra cost basis)

 Family Program: When individuals are battling posttraumatic stress disorder, it does not only affect them, but it affects their family members as well.
 Keeping this in mind, Wellness Resource Center is immensely proud to offer our Family Program at no additional costs to clients or their families.
 This program meets every other month and provides psychoeducation for our clients’ family members, while also giving them the opportunity to participate in process groups that aim to help them understand the importance of communication in regards to their loved one’s rehab and recovery.

 After completing treatment in Phase I, clients may step-down to the programming offered in Phase II.
 Phase II is an extended care option that is offered through our intensive outpatient program (IOP).
 In this phase of programming, clients may continue living in our client housing, attend treatment part-time, and then receive intensive case management while beginning to look for employment.
 Following Phase II is Phase III of treatment, which may be recommended for some clients.
 During this phase, clients are provided with long-term supported sober living.

-This thorough and seamless extended care continuum truly makes Wellness Resource Center stand out as an exceptional provider of care for substance abuse and co-occurring PTSD.
-Clients’ lengths of stays are not limited, and services throughout the entire care continuum are provided by the same staff members.
+This thorough and seamless extended care continuum truly makes our rehab center stand out as an exceptional provider of treatment for substance abuse and co-occurring PTSD.
+Clients’ lengths of stays are at our center not limited, and services throughout the entire care continuum are provided by the same staff members.
 In doing so, clients can rest assured that they will receive constant, continuous care from the time of their admission until the time of their discharge, and beyond.